 All students are encouraged to consider signing up for our one of our Learning Communities.
 Currently, students can participate in the following programs: Global Learning, Criminal Justice, Health Science, Honors/STEM, and Transfer Community.
 To learn more about these programs please contact Dave Campbell at 570-422-3460.
 Transfer students are highly encouraged to consider living in the Transfer Learning Community (TLC) housed in Sycamore Suites.
 TLC is a living and learning experience that focuses on creating a transitional community with ESU students that are new to the Warrior community.
 TLC connects residents to academic support resources, while helping integrate individuals into their residence hall and the greater ESU community.

-In partnership with Aramark, Residential and Dining Services provides oncampus hospitality to all members of the campus community.
+campus hospitality to all members of the campus community.